 - Toothbrush + toothpaste

-- Shampoo + conditioner + body wash (fill them in these 100ml bottles and refill on the road)
+- Shampoo + conditioner + body wash (fill this 100ml bottle with the body wash)

 - Facial wash + moisturizer